Ovler

 Delayed Docker#

-I still tried Docker since it was the "Recommended" method.
-However, according to his README's compose,
+I still tried Docker, after all, it was the "Recommended" method.
+But according to his README's compose,

 version: "3"